 Preparing for a Craniotomy

-As your surgery nears, you may wonder about your future health care needs.
+As your surgery nears, you may wonder about your future healthcare needs.
 You may also have questions about how to prepare for your craniotomy.
 The information below can help.

-Arranging for the Future
+Arranging for the future

 Weeks ahead of time, you may be asked to donate blood for your surgery.
-You may also be told to stop taking aspirin and other medications that thin the blood.
+You may also be told to stop taking aspirin and other medicines that thin the blood.
 If you smoke, you should stop now.

 Shortly before the day of your craniotomy, you will have an exam.
 This ensures that you are healthy enough for surgery.
-If you take any daily medications, find out if you should still take them the day of surgery.
+If you take any daily medicines, find out if you should still take them the day of surgery.

-8hours before surgery, stop eating and drinking.
+At least 8 hours before surgery, stop eating and drinking.